ricksterhd123/solutions/README.md

-# Solutions
-This repository contains solutions to various programming questions and puzzles.
+# Solutions to various programming questions and puzzles.

-## Sources:
+## Problem sources:
-- codegolf
+- Codegolf
-- euler project
+- Euler project
+- Random ideas I thought would be worth trying
+## Languages I intend to use:
+- C
+- Haskell (I will get around to doing this more often sometime)